Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 Keep in mind that the `hostAddress` value must include the scheme and the host name.
 In case you omit the port, the defaults of the protocol will be used.

 !!!
 Note:
+  The discovery endpoint distributes LBS to LNS using a round-robin distribution mechanism.
+It will always try the same LNS per LBS first.
+Hence, it can be used for an active/passive scenario, but not to distribute load more evenly across different LNS.

+!!!
+Note:
   The configuration values of the network name of a station, respectively of the set of LNS in a given network, are cached by the discovery endpoint for six hours.
   If you updated the configuration, make sure to restart the discovery service to ensure that the cache is refreshed.